 Plant identification app "Flora Incognita" honored with Thuringian Research Prize

 One third of the plant species in Germany is listed as endangered, tendency increasing.
 At the same time, the number of people with species knowledge is continuously decreasing.
 But how can we protect species that we don’t recognize?
-The Flora Incognita research project combines smartphones, artificial intelligence and citizen participation in an app that interactively and automatically identifies plants based on image recordings.
+The Flora Incognita research project combines smartphones, artificial intelligence and citizen science in an app that interactively and automatically identifies plants based on image recordings.
 With every successful application, the app learns and improves its recognition accuracy.
 At the same time, the records of the identified species and locations create valuable data sets to answer questions of species protection and biodiversity.
 More than 1 million people, from enthusiastic laypersons to biology professors, are already using the free app.
 The interdisciplinary project team from the Max Planck Institute for Biogeochemistry in Jena and the Technical University of Ilmenau was honored for its development with the Thuringian Research Prize in the category of applied research.

 Together with climate change, the loss of biodiversity is one of the greatest threats to humanity.
 Plants form the basis of the food webs on our planet.
 If their composition changes, the entire ecosystem with its important functions for animals and humans is affected.
 A central requirement of species protection is therefore the comprehensive survey and monitoring of plant biodiversity.
 However, fewer and fewer people, even academically trained biologists, are now able to reliably identify a larger number of plant species and place their occurrence in an ecological context.
 How can one promote the protection of biodiversity if it is practically unknown to the population?